Andy Newton is an Associate Professor in Policing and Criminology supporting research, teaching impact and knowledge exchange in the School.

 From 1st April 2020 he was appointed to lead the University Research Theme Safety and Security of Citizens and Society (SSCP)

-He is a member of the Quantitative and Spatial Criminology Research Group and the Centre for Offending, Prevention and Engagement (COPE)
+He is a member of the Quantitative and Spatial Criminology (QSC) Research Group, and the Centre for Offending, Prevention and Engagement (COPE)

+Dr Newton joined NTU in November 2019.
 Prior to this he was an Associate Professor in Criminology at the University of Leicester (Sept 2017-Oct 2019),

-My research interests include: transport, technology, intelligent mobility and crime; acquisitive crime; policy analysis and evaluation, computational criminology , crime analysis and GIS; situational crime prevention; offender mobility, and mixed methods research.
+My research interests focus on the intersection of crime, people and space.More specifically I am interested in crime and policing as it relates to: transport, technology, intelligent mobility and crime; acquisitive crime; policy analysis and evaluation, problem solving and evidence based policing, data science, crime analysis and GIS; situational crime prevention; offender mobility, and mixed methods research.

 I have presented oral evidence to the House of Commons Select Committee (Enquiry into Security on the Railway) and the Mayors Office for London (Crime on Public Transport).

 I am a Fellow of the Higher Education Academy (FHEA).

 I currently serve as external examiner for the University of Derby (MSc Criminal Investigation and MSc Financial Investigation and Digital Intelligence) and have previously served as external examiner (2015-2018) for the University of Malta BSc in Criminology.